VoxeLibre/VoxeLibre/CONTRIBUTING.md

 support for all mods, just some of them or only one mod; you can update the translation file entirely or only partly; basically any effort is valued.
-If your changes are small, you can also send them to developers via E-Mail, Discord, IRC or Matrix - they will credit you appropriately.
+If your changes are small, you can also send them to developers via E-Mail, Discord or Matrix - they will credit you appropriately.

 #### Things to note
 You can use the script at `tools/check_translate_files.py` to compare